ChloeLidec/ChloeLidecProjects/README.md

 ## JeuAirplane_war

 In this is a game that I created along with one of my classmates.
 All the information about it is in the README of the directory

+## Site Flask

+In this is a web application that I created during my Web lessons.
+It uses Flask and is connected to a database.
+It's a simple website that allows you to create an account, browse the database and add/change some data to it.

+## Projet SAE 2022-2023 Jupillat

+In this is the start of a project we are working on for school.
+It's a website that will be used to manage some of the school's activities.
+It's not finished yet.
+It will use Flask and will be connected to a database and also will get data from Internet thanks to Selenium.